 - 2MPG & CO2 emissionsThe claimed fuel economy of the LS 500h beats that of non-hybrid rivals, but electric driving range is limited

-- 6Practicality & boot space - currently readingOpulence is the name of the LC 500h's game, not day-to-day versatility
+- 6Practicality & boot space - currently readingOpulence is the name of the Lexus LS 500h's game, rather than day-to-day versatility